 In terms of firmness, we put the GhostBed at a medium on our scale.
 Even though this isn’t an especially firm mattress, we still think it has pretty good support thanks to that latex foam layer.

 Surprisingly, it’s somewhat slow to bounce back after being depressed.
 Usually, latex beds have a sponginess to them that gives them great responsiveness, but it seems that the center layer of memory foam is overruling that characteristic in the GhostBed.
 This means that lighter/petite individuals will experience a much firmer mattress than will heavier folks.
+Anyone above 160 lb will experience more pressure relief than extra petite folks.

-Yes, this is a good pick for back and stomach sleepers.
+GhostBed is a good pick for back and stomach sleepers.
 We touched on this in the above section, but despite this bed lacking an overt firmness, it’s still quite supportive.

 Appropriate support is important for sleeping on your back and/or stomach because you want to be sure your spine stays in proper alignment.
 To do that, you’ll need proper support under your hips and trunk area.

-This mattress is a good pick for side and combo sleepers, as well.
+GhostBed also happens to be a good pick for side and combo sleepers, as well.
 Because it comes in at a medium on the firmness scale and has that nice latex foam layer on the top, it provides enough pressure relief for folks who sleep on their side.

 When you sleep on your side, you need the mattress to give a little in order to accommodate your arm, shoulder, and hip.
 Without the pressure relief, you run the risk of waking up with “pins and needles” or worse, aches and pains.